W8BSD/bsdtty/README.md

 Backspace Configuration editor (ENTER to save, CTRL-C to abort)
 \         Rescales the tuning aid display
 CTRL-C    Exit
+CTRL-L    Clear RX window

 Clicking in the RX window will toggle the FIGS shift.
 While clicking again will reverse it again, the extents are whitespace and shift changes, as a result, clicking in a "word" which contains both FIGS and LTRS is irreversable.

+Sending a macro which starts with "CQ CQ" will clear the RX window.

 Outstanding issues:
 * I should idle with LTRS, not a mark signal... super tricky.